 Before coming to Brandeis, Laura served as the Boston Director for Moving Traditions, a national Jewish organization that focuses on the social-emotional development of teens through a gender and Jewish lens.
 She also served as an educator at Temple Israel of Hollywood, Los Angeles and Temple Beth Elohim, Wellesley.
 Laura has worked with Jewish children, teens and families for nearly twenty-five years.

-Nicole has worked at Brandeis University since 2015.
-As part of the Precollege Programs team, Nicole serves as the Director of two new programs Global Health: Science, Medicine, and the Social Determinants of Health program as well as of Race, Inequality, and Social Justice.
-During her time away from the office, she is an MBA in Social Impact candidate at the Heller School.
+Nicole joined the Brandeis University staff in 2015.
+As part of the Precollege Programs team, Nicole serves as the Director of two programs: Global Health and Society as well as of Race, Inequality, and Social Justice.
 Prior to joining Precollege, Nicole worked for the Brandeis Center for Teaching and Learning as well as for Brandeis Summer School.
-Nicole has a background in public service and an interest in youth development.
+With a background in public service and an interest in youth development, Nicole earned her MBA in Social Impact from the Heller School for Social Policy and Management.